 ISSUE: Installing a WAF that can be operated by an on-site manager who is not a security specialist

-Yokogawa Electric, like many global enterprises, was considering utilizing cloud-based services as the core infrastructure to operate its website, and decided to use AWS in 2014.
+Yokogawa Electric, like many global enterprises, was considering utilizing cloud-based services as the core infrastructure to operate its website, and decided to use AWS.
 Yokogawa Global System Project Department (YGSP), a department located in the Information Systems Headquarters promotes business with its global partners, Yokogawa Electric transitioned from its traditional on-premise environment, including dedicated customer portal sites that were going global and were operated by individual departments, as well as service systems and marketing systems, to an AWS system.
 The aim of this transition was to improve the site’s incident response capability when in use, as well as to reduce operational costs.
 It became clear that an infrastructure for protecting site content from various types of attacks, many of which were targeting websites in particular, was essential as a security strategy for running AWS.
 However, the key obstacle that arose was that there were no security specialists within each department.

 Junko Yamashita of the Information Systems Department had this to say about that situation.
 “Unlike enterprises that have their own CSIRT system in place, there are no security specialists in our departments, and operations are outsourced.
 However, guaranteed protection of our AWS website content and applications are an absolute essential requirement.
 For that reason we “security amateurs” felt that the WAF (Web Application Firewall), even if outsourced, requires proper operation even with minimal resources, and is therefore indispensable.”